-A validated ""breadboard"" facility (TRL4) will be needed as a deliverable to ESA as reference implementation and to serve as input and starting point for follow-on activities to develop engineering and qualification models.
+A validated "breadboard" facility (TRL4) will be needed as a deliverable to ESA as reference implementation and to serve as input and starting point for follow-on activities to develop engineering and qualification models.

-Deliverables Breadboard facility Application 2023 Current Target TRL2 TRL4 TRL: TRL: Need/Date: Application Contract LISA 24 months Mission: Duration: S/W Clause: N/A Consistency with Harmonisation Roadmap and conclusion: N/A principle of laser interferometry between free-falling test masses housed onboard three identical heliocentric spacecraft flying in a triangular constellation.
+Deliverables Breadboard facility Application 2023 Current Target TRL2 TRL4 Need/Date: TRL: TRL: Application Contract LISA 24 months Mission: Duration: S/W Clause: N/A Consistency with Harmonisation Roadmap and conclusion: N/A principle of laser interferometry between free-falling test masses housed onboard three identical heliocentric spacecraft flying in a triangular constellation.
 The configuration of the spacecraft forms a three arm Michelson interferometer with a mean inter-spacecraft distance of 2.5 million kilometers.
 Laser interferometers will measure with pico-meter accuracy the distance changes between the test masses and the optical bench inside each spacecraft.
 Long-baseline interferometers using optical telescopes will measure the inter-spacecraft distances between the optical benches of different spacecraft.
 Such accuracies can only be achieved by precision metrology.
 The frequency distribution and phase measurement system (phasemeter) is a critical element of the LISA metrology system.

-LISA Phaseme LISA Phasemeter Unit Development
+LISA Phasemeter Unit Development

-Programme: СТР Reference: C201-037FT
+Programme: CTP Reference: C201-037FT

 Title: LISA Phasemeter Unit Development

 Total Budget: 1500 kEuro

 Objectives

-Further development of the LISA Phasemeter unit from TRL4 to TRL6
+Further developr ment of the LISA Ph nasemeter unit f rom TRL4 to TRL6

 Description

-In June 2017 the LISA mission was solveted as ESA's third I mission with a

 In June 2017 the LISA mission was selected as ESA's third L-mission with a launch date currently planned for 2034.
 The LISA mission is based on the